PRESENTATION

 Users must acknowledge the platform and its staff in all publications or communications that include SPR or BLI data.
 Please include the following acknowledgment text:

 « This work used the platforms of the Grenoble Instruct-ERIC center (ISBG; UAR 3518 CNRS-CEA-UGA-EMBL) within the Grenoble Partnership for Structural Biology (PSB), supported by FRISBI (ANR-10-INBS-0005-02) and GRAL, financed within the University Grenoble Alpes graduate school (Écoles Universitaires de Recherche) CBH-EUR-GS (ANR-17-EURE-0003).
-The authors acknowledge the SPR/BLI platform scientific responsible, Jean-Baptiste REISER, Ph.D., for his help and assistance. »
+The authors acknowledge the SPR/BLI platform scientific responsible, Philippe Mas, for his help and assistance. »

 QUALITY

-As part of its commitment to continuous improvement, the SPR technical platform adheres to a quality management system that has been ISO 9001:2015 certified since June 2011.
+As part of its commitment to continuous improvement, the BLI technical platform adheres to a quality management system that has been ISO 9001:2015 certified since June 2011.